Make an impact on students and schools in the shore-lined, diverse state of Delaware by seeking a teaching job through Teach For America.

 TFA recruits outstanding leaders from all backgrounds and career sectors to become TFA “corps members.”
 Corps members commit to teaching for two years, where they are full, salaried employees of local public schools and confront both the challenges and joys of expanding opportunities for kids.
 Many choose to continue teaching after their two-year TFA commitment ends.

-Corps members develop into strong classroom leaders who go beyond traditional expectations to advance students’ academic and personal growth, while helping to strengthen schools.
+Corps members develop into strong classroom leaders who go beyond traditional expectations to advance students’ academic and personal growth while helping to strengthen schools.
 They work in the districts and schools most impacted by educational inequity.

-TFA has more than 7,000 corps members in 50 regions, reaching more than 400,000 students in 2,500 schools.
+TFA has more than 3,000 corps members, reaching nearly 250,000 students in over 1,500 schools.

 Corps Member Eligibility

-In order to be considered for a position with TFA, you must have a bachelor’s degree with a minimum cumulative GPA of 2.50 and U.S. citizenship, national/legal resident status, or be a DACA recipient.
+To be considered for a position with TFA, you must have a bachelor’s degree with a minimum cumulative GPA of 2.50 and either have U.S. citizenship, national/legal resident status or be a DACA recipient or EAD holder.
 You are not required to have a background in education.

-In addition to these eligibility requirements, we seek people have a deep belief in the potential of every child, a strong record of achievement, and perseverance in the face of challenges, among other key values and experiences.
+In addition to these eligibility requirements, we seek people who have a deep belief in the potential of every child, a strong record of achievement, and perseverance in the face of challenges, among other key values and experiences.
 Read more about the characteristics of strong corps members.

 Redefine Your Career

-Working in Delaware
+Teaching in Delaware

-As a corps member, you will be required to complete steps to become highly qualified in the subject(s) you’ll teach and work toward full teaching certification during your two-year commitment.
+As a corps member, you must complete steps to become highly qualified in the subject(s) you’ll teach and work toward full teaching certification during your two-year commitment.
 Learn more about earning your teaching license and getting hired at a school.

 Salary